 4).
 The challenge for great management is still a pressing need.
 "Bad" managers still abound even with more free information available than ever before on how to be a good one!
 Why is that do you think?

 5).
-Popular resources to train and develop competent managers is still for the most part ineffective...after all these years!
+Popular resources to train and develop competent managers is still for the most part ineffective...after all these years because they lack and essential ingredient - a workable knowledge of human behavior.

-Important Note: In my early years, I assumed the human resource department (for the companies that had one) was competent in dealing with human behavior related to business operations.
-What I learned was that, in general, they were well versed in administration, rules, paperwork, etc... but knew very little if anything about leadership, management, talent management and lacked meaningful business acumen.
+Important Note: In my early years, I assumed the human resource department (for the companies that had one) was competent in dealing with human behavior - the "human" in human resources - related to business operations.
+What I learned was that, in general, they were well versed administratively, rules, paperwork, etc... but knew very little if anything about leadership, management, talent management and lacked significant business acumen.

 Developing Leaders & Managers